gnr2/Java-Projects/mini-project-2/README.md

-# Mini Project 2 - Library Management System
+# Java Mini Project 2 - Library Management System

 ## Overview
 This project is a simple library management system implemented in Java.
 It allows users to add, remove, and search for books.
 The project also includes logging and unit tests.